jakeajames/multi_path/README.md

 # multi_path
-multi_path with root, sandbox escape and amfid patch
+multi_path with root, sandbox escape, codesign patch, bind shell, r/w for 11.0-11.2.6.
+Call it a jailbreak if you want, or... a jelbrek

 Credits to: Ian Beer for multi_path and mach_portal, Jonathan Levin for amfid patch, Jonathan Seals for find_kernel_base, Electra Team for minor stuff